linkerd/website/linkerd.io/content/blog/octobers-linkerd-hero.md

 ---
-title: Blog
+author: catherine
+date: 2021-10-28T00:00:00Z
-subtitle: Announcing October's Linkerd hero
+title: Announcing October's Linkerd hero
-author: Catherine
+feature: "/uploads/hero-alberto-sadde.jpeg"
+thumbnail: "/uploads/hero-alberto-sadde.jpeg"
 tags:
   - Community
-items:
-  -
 description: 'As a new member of the Linkerd community, Alberto jumped right into the spirit of the community and helped someone out on Slack when they posted a question in the linkerd2 channel.'
 keywords: [hero]
 ---